npri-tools/npri-vm/README.md

-# npri-db
+# npri-vm
-Scripts for accessing and copying NPRI, Stat Can, and other data
+Configurations for the web server hosting our copy of NPRI and Stat Can data